dmitrypol/dmitrypol.github.io/_drafts/dry-tests.md

 {% endhighlight %}

 I had to call methods on Foo or Bar that expected a specific instance and it was just too easy to create in the test (only one line) than to properly think through how to setup the factory.

+Another important lesson to ease the refactoring pain is following [Law of Demeter](http://rails-bestpractices.com/posts/2010/07/24/the-law-of-demeter/) but that's for a different blog post.